veracode/veracode-pipeline-scan-results-to-sarif/Readme.md

 - ### `commitSHA`
   **Required** The SHA of the commit to which the analysis you are uploading relates

+- ### `noupload`
+  **Optional** Will allow to only create the SARIF file and not upload it to the repository.
+This is useful if you want to use the SARIF file in a different way.

 ## Example usage